MuhammadHassanBashir/Outline-wiki-deployment-on-vm-with-nginx-reservse-proxy-and-SSL-certificate/README.md

 # Outline-wiki-deployment-on-vm-with-nginx-reservse-proxy-and-SSL-certificate

+## 1- GCP VM and domain mapping

+-    Create a simple VM in gcp cloud
+-    Attach static to the vm
+-    Allow port 80 , 443 , 22 , 3000 port from gcp firewall and attach tag under gcp vm network tag.
+-    Then go to cloud DNS under hosted zone and point domain to vm static ip.
+In my case my domain is docs.disearch.ai
+-    then ssh the vm and upload docker-compose.yaml and docker.env file to vm

-- First to all go to the slack page and do some configuration. and add information in you docker.env. so that your outline will successfully redirect to slack. steps are given below..
+## 2- Now go to the slack page and do some configuration. and add information in you docker.env. so that your outline will successfully redirect to slack. steps are given below..

-##Creat Environment File for Docker by adding Slack authentication configuration.
+### Creat Environment File for Docker by adding Slack authentication configuration.

 -   Sign in with your Slack account and visit ***https://api.slack.com/apps***
 -   then click on **create an app**